Big Daddy Kane: 1990s

+In 1990, Big Daddy Kane was featured as a guest rapper on Public Enemy's Fear of a Black Planet album, on the song "Burn Hollywood Burn", in which he discussed the depiction of African-American characters particularly in the Jim Crow Era.
+Big Daddy Kane also referenced Aunt Jemima as an example of the way Black women where characterised and given low status roles, with the lyrics "And Black women in this profession / As for playing a lawyer, out of the question / For what they play Aunt Jemima is the perfect term".
+Big Daddy Kane's lyrics can be seen to still having contemporary meaning after the company which produced the character removed Aunt Jemima from packaging 30 years after Burn Hollywood Burn was released.

 Big Daddy Kane appeared on Patti LaBelle's 1991 effort, "Burnin'".
 He provided the rap chorus to the single "Feels Like Another One".
 He also appeared on the video release "Live in New York".

 He contributed the song "'Nuff Respect" to the soundtrack of Ernest Dickerson's feature film debut Juice, which starred Omar Epps and Tupac Shakur, further demonstrating his fast lyrical delivery.

 In 1991, Kane won the Grammy Award for Best Rap Performance by a Duo or Group for his performance on the Quincy Jones collaborative track "Back on the Block" from the album of the same name.

-Widely regarded as one of the greatest rappers during the "golden age" of hip hop (1986–1993), Kane's experimentation with R&B beats and his alignment to the Five Percent Nation drew criticism.
-Later albums, such as Looks Like a Job For…, were acclaimed, but he was never able to return to the commercial and artistic success of It's a Big Daddy Thing.
-However, he still tours extensively.

 As an actor, he debuted in Mario Van Peebles' 1993 western Posse, and appeared in Robert Townsend's 1993 film The Meteor Man.
 He also posed for Playgirl and Madonna's book Sex during the 1990s.

-During the early 1990s, Jay-Z toured with Kane, and Kane helped him early on in his career.
-Ice-T says: "I actually met Jay-Z with Kane.
+During the early 1990s, a then-unknown Jay-Z toured with Kane, and Kane helped him early on in his career.
+Ice-T said: "I actually met Jay-Z with Kane.
 Kane brought Jay-Z over to my house."

 Kane himself says that Jay-Z was not technically his hypeman in the true sense of the term: "he wasn't a hypeman, he basically made cameo appearances on stage.
 When I would leave the stage to go change outfits, I would bring out Jay-Z and Positive K and let them freestyle until I came back to the stage."

 Jay-Z was also featured on Big Daddy Kane's track "Show & Prove" from Daddy's Home (1994), as well as in the video.